SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-in-spartacus.md

    "@types/express": "^4.17.0",
    ```

-   Please refer to the same note from the above step about the outdated dependency versions.
+   As in the previous step, these dependency versions are examples only.
+See the note in the previous step for information about how to adjust the dependency versions.

-3. For convenience, add the following scripts to `package.json`:
+1. For convenience, add the following scripts to `package.json`:

    ```json
    "e2e": "ng e2e",